Obama tells Palestinian leader to take risks for peace

 But Palestinian officials say the prospect is "disappearing day by day".Prisoner exchange

-Mr Obama and Mr Kerry brought the Israelis and Palestinians back to the negotiating table last July after a three-year hiatus, and said at the time that their objective was to achieve a "final-status agreement over the course of the next nine months".
+Mr Obama and Mr Kerry brought the Israelis and Palestinians back to the negotiating table last summer after a three-year hiatus, and said at the time that their objective was to achieve a "final-status agreement over the course of the next nine months".

 There is frustration that voices in the Hamas government are not being heard and that pressing issues related to the Gaza Strip are being neglected”